ericmjl/essays-on-data-science/docs/workflow/gitflow.md

 but by submitting a formal pull request, our colleague can pull down our code and check that things have been done correctly on their computer.

+??? tip "Code review"

+    If you want to know more about code review, please check out [another essay][code-review] in this collection.

+[code-review]: /workflow/code-review/

 If your team has access to a [Binder]-like service, then review can be done in an even simpler fashion: